-Candidates have the option of withdrawing their exam registration for an exam provided that the request is made in writing to the College PRIOR to the close of exam registration for that exam session and the withdrawal fee (see page 8) is paid in full. if you wish to withdraw your registration following the exam registration deadline, you may do so, however, the exam fee paid will be forfeited.
+Candidates have the option of withdrawing their exam registration for an exam provided that the request is made in writing to the College PRIOR to the close of exam registration for that exam session and the withdrawal fee (please see Fees and Schedule) is paid in full.
+If you wish to withdraw your registration following the exam registration deadline, you may do so; however, the exam fee paid will be forfeited.